G-protein coupled receptors

 This section has been translated automatically.

-G protein-coupled receptors are found in almost all living organisms, including vertebrates, invertebrates, protozoa and fungi.
-Some plant cell membrane proteins can also activate heterotrimeric G proteins.
-They play a role mainly as phytohormone receptors.
+G-protein-coupled receptors are found in almost all living organisms, including vertebrates, invertebrates, protozoa and fungi.
+Some plant cell membrane proteins can also activate heterotrimeric G-proteins.
+They mainly play a role as phytohormone receptors.

 Classification